List of country-name etymologies: Uganda

 Uganda is named after the Buganda Kingdom which occupies the central region of the country.
-The word "Buganda" is derived from "omuganda" which means "a bundle" or "united as in a bundle" in the Buganda language.
+The word "Buganda" is derived from "muganda" which means "a bundle" or "united as in a bundle" in the Buganda language.
 The "Bu-" prefix in Buganda means "land" pronounced with a soft "b" sound.
 In Swahili it became "Uganda" as Swahili does not have a soft "b" sound.
 The final pronunciation of Uganda is the English pronunciation.
 So "Uganda" actually means "land of the united peoples".